silnrsi/wstr/src/content/docs/reference/glossary.md

 This glossary covers a wide range of terms used for discussing writing systems.

-**Note:** Should we reference things like Shoebox, Lingualinks, WorldPad, PERL, SGML, SDF? or is it time to remove them?
-Some of them are cross referenced like PERL and "Practical Extraction and Reporting Language" so be sure to remove both if we remove them.

 **Note:** The following terms would be good to add (and may have definitions already in existing docs - a search would find them):

 - canonical equivalence